 - Ensure that the program is compatible with the operating system installed on your computer. - Ensure that your computer meets the minimum hardware requirements needed to run the software.

-See the software documentation for information. - Ensure that the program is installed and configured properly.
+See the software documentation for information.

-- Verify that the device drivers do not conflict with the program. - If necessary, uninstall and then reinstall the program.
+- Ensure that the program is installed and configured properly. - Verify that the device drivers do not conflict with the program. - If necessary, uninstall and then reinstall the program.

-BACK UP YOUR FILES IMMEDIATELY
+BACK UP YOUR FILES IMMEDIATELY.

-USE A VIRUS-SCANNING PROGRAM TO CHECK THE HARD DRIVE, FLOPPY DISKS, OR CDS
+USE A VIRUS-SCANNING PROGRAM TO CHECK THE HARD DRIVE, FLOPPY DISKS, OR CDS.

-SAVE AND CLOSE ANY OPEN FILES OR PROGRAMS AND SHUT DOWN YOUR COMPUTER THROUGH THE Start MENU
+SAVE AND CLOSE ANY OPEN FILES OR PROGRAMS AND SHUT DOWN YOUR COMPUTER THROUGH THE Start MENU.

 SCAN THE COMPUTER FOR SPYWARE - If you are experiencing slow computer performance, you frequently receive pop-up advertisements, or you are having problems connecting to the Internet, your computer might be infected with spyware.
 Use an anti-virus program that includes anti-spyware protection (your program may require an upgrade) to scan the computer and remove spyware.
-For more information, go to support.dell.com and search for the keyword spyware.

-RUN THE DELL DIAGNOSTICS - See "Dell Diagnostics" on page 71.
+RUN THE DELL DIAGNOSTICS - See "Dell Diagnostics".
 If all tests run successfully, the error condition is related to a software problem.

-Memory Problems
+11.10 Memory Problems

-Fill out the Diagnostics Checklist (see "Contacting Dell" on page 128) as you complete these checks.
+Fill out the Diagnostics Checklist (see "Diagnostics Checklist") as you complete these checks.

-/ CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.
+CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Safety Information section of this manual.